When was the last time you tasted authentic butterscotch? A classic butterscotch sauce recipe with brown sugar, butter, and cream.

 - 1 teaspoon kosher salt

-1 First, before you begin, make sure you have everything ready to go - the cream and the brown sugar next to the pan, measured and waiting.
+1 Have everything ready to go: First, before you begin, make sure you have everything ready to go - the cream and the brown sugar next to the pan, measured and waiting.
 Making butterscotch is a fast process that cannot wait for hunting around for ingredients.

-2 In a heavy bottomed stainless steel 2 quart saucepan, melt butter over low to medium heat.
+2 Melt butter, add brown sugar: In a heavy bottomed stainless steel 2 quart saucepan, melt butter over low to medium heat.
 Just before butter is melted, add all dark brown sugar at once and stir with wooden spoon until sugar is uniformly wet.

-4 Right before you add the cream, the caramelizing brown sugar will begin to look and feel more like liquid and less like thick wet sand.
+4 Note the texture: Right before you add the cream, the caramelizing brown sugar will begin to look and feel more like liquid and less like thick wet sand.

-6 After liquid has been boiling on the stove for its 10 minutes, turn heat off and let rest for a minute or two before transferring into a heatproof storage vessel.
+6 Let rest, then transfer to storage vehicle to cool: After liquid has been boiling on the stove for its 10 minutes, turn heat off and let rest for a minute or two before transferring into a heatproof storage vessel.
 (I prefer a stainless steel or glass bowl.)
 Cool to room temperature.

 Butterscotch makes a fantastic topping for ice cream.